Omni La Costa Resort & Spa

-The Omni La Costa Resort & Spa is a luxury destination resort hotel opened in 1965, located in Carlsbad, California, and is owned by Omni Hotels & Resorts, based out of Dallas, Texas.
-The resort is located in the San Diego area hills and is known for its golf courses and hosts professional golf and tennis tournaments.
-Tournaments at La Costa were hosted starting in the late 1960s, including many PGA Tour events and tennis events such as the Southern California Open.
-Currently the resort is home to events such as World Team Tennis and the California State Amateur Championship.
-Omni La Costa Resort & Spa is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation, and has hosted the La Costa Film Festival.
+Omni La Costa Resort & Spa is a luxury resort hotel in Carlsbad, California.
+It opened in 1965.
+The resort is known for its golf courses; it commonly hosts professional golf and tennis tournaments.
+Tournaments at the resort were hosted starting in the late 1960s, including many PGA Tour events and tennis events such as the Southern California Open.
+Omni La Costa Resort & Spa is a member of Historic Hotels of America and has hosted the La Costa Film Festival.
+It is owned by Omni Hotels & Resorts, which is based in Dallas, Texas.

 History

 The resort was founded in the early 1960s when a real estate developer, Irwin Molasky, from Las Vegas discovered an equestrian ranch in the coastal foothills of Southern California.
 Originally conceived as a residential resort offering activities and instruction for all ages, the resort opened on July 10, 1965 with 40 units available to guests for $22 per night which included green fees, as well as access to tennis, horse stables and the pool.